siraben/dotfiles/README.md

 # siraben's dotfiles
 ### By Siraphob (Ben) Phipathananunth

 This is a collection of my dotfiles.
-These are highly tailored to my tastes so don't expect me to merge drastically-altering pull requests!
+The configurations are highly tailored to my tastes, and may or may not be suited to yours.

 ## Supported platforms
-Works on any Linux platform that allows for the installation of the dependencies (e.g. through a package manager, or building from source).
+Works on any GNU/Linux platform that allows for the installation of the dependencies (e.g. through a package manager such as Apt, Nix or Guix, or building from source).

 All versions of macOS that support Homebrew.

 ## Installation Guide
-On macOS, run:
+On a macOS system, run:

 ``` bash
 curl -fsSL https://raw.githubusercontent.com/siraben/dotfiles/master/setup-mac.sh | bash
 ```

 ## What is configured?
+### Both Platforms
 - Emacs
+### macOS
 - Homebrew
+  - Packages
+    - aspell
+    - guile
+  - Casks
+    - iTerm 2
+    - Firefox ESR
+    - GitHub Desktop
+    - KeepassXC
+    - VirtualBox
+    - Nextcloud Desktop
+    - f.lux

 ## Dependencies
-### Linux
+### GNU/Linux
-- Emacs (>= 24.3)
+- GNU Emacs (>= 25.1)
 - GNU Stow

 On macOS, the dependencies are automatically installed.